Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

-Many experiments have demonstrated interference of two photons that are distinguishable in frequency or time by resolving them in the conjugate parameter \cite{Zhao2014,Gerrits2015,Jin2015}.
-Scaling these spectrally/temporally resolved interference phenomena to larger number of photons can enable, for example, multi-boson correlation sampling experiments where sampling over temporal/spectral modes, in addition to spatial modes, can relax the requirements on generating identical photons and could demonstrate quantum supremacy \cite{Laibacher2015,Tamma2016b,Tamma2016,Laibacher2018b}.
-Indeed, time-resolved interference of three photons with different frequencies was demonstrated very recently where the temporal correlations between detected photons were manipulated using a spatial network of beam-splitters \cite{Wang2018}.
-In contrast, the complementary phenomenon, that is, frequency-resolved interference of multiple photons that are separated in time, allows convenient manipulations of spectral correlations by tuning the relative delays between photons, without reconfiguring the spatial network \cite{Laibacher2018, Laibacher2018b}.
-This scheme can operate in a single spatial mode and, therefore, enable the realization of scalable temporal boson sampling using time-varying dispersion \cite{Pant2016}.
+Many experiments have demonstrated interference of two photons that are distinguishable in frequency or time by resolving them in the conjugate parameter \cite{Zhao2014,Vittorini2014,Gerrits2015,Jin2015}.
+Scaling these spectrally or temporally resolved interference phenomena to a larger number of photons can enable, for example, multiboson correlation sampling experiments where sampling over temporal or spectral modes, in addition to spatial modes, can relax the requirements on generating identical photons and could demonstrate quantum supremacy \cite{Laibacher2015, Tamma2016b, Tamma2016, Laibacher2018b}.
+Indeed, time-resolved interference of three photons with different frequencies was demonstrated very recently where the temporal correlations between detected photons were manipulated using a spatial network of beam splitters \cite{Wang2018}.
+In contrast, the complementary phenomenon, that is, frequency-resolved interference of multiple photons that are separated in time, allows for the convenient manipulations of spectral correlations by tuning the relative delays between photons, without reconfiguring the spatial network \cite{Laibacher2018, Laibacher2018b}.
+This scheme can operate in a single spatial (transverse) mode and, therefore, enable the realization of scalable temporal boson sampling using time-varying dispersion \cite{Pant2016}.
 However, such frequency-resolved interference of more than two photons has not yet been demonstrated.